Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation: Breaking the Limit: Trimerization-Based Amplification

-Having demonstrated that the isometric trimer-based amplifier successfully bypasses the structural size constraints of entropy-driven designs (\cref{eq:entropy-driven}), it is tempting to assume that such isometric cascades can be extended indefinitely.
-Since there is no physical limit imposed by shrinking molecule sizes, one might intuitively expect that infinite signal amplification is physically realizable.
+Since there is no physical limit imposed by shrinking molecule sizes as in the naive construction of \cref{sec:entropy-driven}, one might intuitively expect that arbitrary signal amplification is physically realizable.
 However, escaping structural limitations does not grant unlimited amplification.
 In the following section, we establish that regardless of a system's specific structural architecture or local mechanisms, there exists a fundamental, inescapable thermodynamic limit on signal amplification for \emph{all} thermodynamic equilibrium-based networks.